SatcomRadio/Amplifier_RD15HVF1/README.md

 ## Important notes:

-- Do not put more than 1-2W of input RF power.
-The max power output of this PA is 15W
+- Do not put more than 6W of input RF power.
+The max power output of this PA is around 20W.
+Check the datasheet.
 - You will need a tx/rx swith if you want to recieve when using this amplifier and also a lowpass filter to avoid it's harmonics!
 - The recomended vias voltage is 2.7v. **Before soldering the amplifier adjust the potentiometer!**